Euthanasia and assisted suicide in New Zealand

-Euthanasia became legal in New Zealand when the End of Life Choice Act 2019 took full effect on 7 November 2021.
+Euthanasia and assisted suicide in New Zealand became legal when the End of Life Choice Act 2019 took full effect on 7 November 2021.
 It is illegal to "aid and abet suicide" under Section 179 of the New Zealand Crimes Act 1961.
 The clauses of this act make it an offence to "incite, procure or counsel" and "aid and abet" someone else to commit suicide, regardless of whether a suicide attempt is made or not.
 Section 179 covers both coercion to undertake assisted suicide and true suicide, such as that caused by bullying.
 This will not change under the End of Life Choices Act 2019, which has provisions on coercion of terminally ill people.

 The controversial book The Peaceful Pill Handbook describing how to perform euthanasia was initially banned in New Zealand.
 Since May 2008 it has been allowed for sale to readers over eighteen years of age, if it is sealed and an indication of the censorship classification is displayed.
 In addition, author Philip Nitschke excised a section that dealt specifically with methods of suicide, which might otherwise have fallen afoul of Section 179.

 The End of Life Choice Bill passed in parliament 69–51 in November 2019.
 The matter was decided at a binding referendum held alongside the 2020 general election, with the electorate voting in favour of legalisation.
 The legislation took effect one year after the official declaration of the referendum result, on 7 November 2021.